Liontea9048/pdf-newline-deleter/README.md

 3. Paste it anywhere!

 ### ✍ Manual Mode
-1. Click `AUTO MODE 🔄` button to switch
+1. Click `AUTO MODE 🔄` button to switch to `Manual Mode`
+2. Copy any multiline text (e.g. from a PDF)
-2. Paste into the upper box
+3. Paste into the upper box (or skip this step and go to the 4 directly)
-3. Press `📋 Paste & Copy` to clean it and copy to clipboard
+4. Press `📋 Paste & Copy` to clean it and copy to clipboard
-4. Cleaned result appears in the lower box
+5. Cleaned result appears in the lower box

 ### 🌗 Theme
 - Use the "Dark Mode 🌙" or "Light Mode ☀️" button to switch themes